Pseudo-loop conditions: Abstract

 \section{Abstract}

-We initiate the systematic study of loop conditions of arbitrary finite width.
-Each loop condition is a finite set of identities of a particular shape, and satisfaction of these identities in an algebra is characterized by it forcing a constant tuple into certain invariant relations on powers of the algebra.
+About a decade ago, it was realized that the satisfaction of a given \emph{identity} (or \emph{equation}) of the form $f(x_1,\ldots,x_n)\approx f(y_1,\ldots,y_n)$ in an algebra is equivalent to the algebra forcing a loop into any graph on which it acts and which contains a certain finite subgraph associated with the identity.
+Such identities have since also been called \emph{loop conditions}, and this characterisation has produced spectacular results in universal algebra, such as the satisfaction of a \emph{Siggers identity} $s(x,y,z,x)\approx s(y,x,y,z)$ in any arbitrary non-trivial finite idempotent algebra.

-By showing the equivalence of various loop conditions, we are able to provide a new and short proof of the recent celebrated result stating the existence of a weakest non-trivial idempotent strong Mal'cev condition.
+We initiate, from this viewpoint, the systematic study of sets of identities of the form $f(x_{1,1},\ldots,x_{1,n})\approx\cdots\approx f(x_{m,1},\ldots,x_{m,n})$, which we call \emph{loop conditions of width $m$}.
+We show that their satisfaction in an algebra is equivalent to any action of the algebra on a certain type of relation forcing a constant tuple into the relation.
+Proving that for each fixed width $m$ there is a weakest loop condition (i.e., one entailed by all others), we obtain a new and short proof of the recent celebrated result stating that there exists a concrete loop condition of width~3 which is entailed in any non-trivial idempotent, possibly infinite, algebra.
+The framework of classical (width~2) loop conditions is insufficient for such proof.

-We then consider pseudo-loop conditions, a modification suitable for oligomorphic algebras, and show the equivalence of various pseudo-loop conditions within this context.
-This allows us to provide a new and short proof of the fact that the satisfaction of non-trivial identities of height 1 in a closed oligomorphic core implies the satisfaction of a fixed single identity.
+We then consider pseudo-loop conditions of finite width, a generalisation suitable for non-idempotent algebras; they are of the form $u_1\circ f(x_{1,1},\ldots,x_{1,n})\approx\cdots\approx u_m\circ f(x_{m,1},\ldots,x_{m,n})$, and of central importance for the structure of algebras associated with $\omega$-categorical structures.
+We show that for the latter, satisfaction of a pseudo-loop condition is characterised by \emph{pseudo-loops}, i.e., loops modulo the action of the automorphism group, and that a weakest pseudo-loop condition exists (for $\omega$-categorical cores).
+This way we obtain a new and short proof of the theorem that the satisfaction of any non-trivial identities of height~1 in such algebras implies the satisfaction of a fixed single identity.